t-regx/t-regx.github.io/docs/whats-the-point.md

 - [`PREG_SET_ORDER`] / [`PREG_PATTERN_ORDER`] change return values.
 It's either "groups of matches" or "matches of groups", depending on the flag.

 The worst part?
-You find yourself looking at this code
+You find yourself looking at this code:

 ```php
 return $match[1][0];